GloboFS/GloboFS/PLANNING.md

 Just love

-Use remote filesystems as data stores and rely on append mode writes
+Use remote filesystems as data stores and rely on append mode writes as much as possible.
+It's not super atomic.. but it is reliable.

 Assume Nothing Style
 --------------------